Preparing for Your New Lawn

 - Remove existing weeds in advance by spraying your preparation site with a knockdown herbicide such as Roundup.

 - Loosen top soil or cut and add new soil to a depth of 50-100 mm.

 - Use a rake or lawn level to level off the soil, remembering the finished job will only be as level as the prepared area.

 - The soil level should be the same as surrounding pathways.
 The soil will settle about 10mm in the next 3-6 months.

-- Firstly roll out a border, then fill in the area using a brick work type pattern cutting ends to fit.
+- Firstly roll out a border, then fill in the area using a staggered brick work type pattern.
 A serrated steak knife works well to cut turf to required lengths.

-- Water, water, water for the first few weeks it is important not to let your new lawn dry out whilst establishing.
-Keep the top 2cm wet at all times.
+- Water, water, water.
+For the first few weeks it is important not to let your new lawn dry out whilst establishing.
+Keep the top 2 cm wet at all times.
 After about 4 weeks your new lawn should have grown it roots into the soil (which you can check by lifting a turf corner).
-At this point you can start to reduce watering and give it its first mow
+At this point you can start to reduce watering and give it its first mow.